dPrep - Opening lecture

 • to help you

-• to continue your work
+• to take over your work

 • Small efficiency gains will pay off soon!